From classic Irish craic to conversations about the weather, these are the 10 Irish stereotypes that are certainly true.

 Depending on whether you’re on the east or west coast, it rains in Ireland approximately 151-225 days per year.

 This means your trip to Ireland is likely to be peppered with some bad weather.
-Never mind that though, the country is used to its less than favourable weather, and is just as lively when it rains as when it is sunny!
+Never mind that though, the country is used to the less than favourable weather in Ireland, and is just as lively when it rains as when it is sunny!

 9. Ireland is a very green country – like really, really green